Learn how to track your results from SEO like a pro with this easy guide.

-So let’s apply this logic to a SUPER EASY system you can use for SEO to understand what’s going on with your sites & track your success.
+So let’s apply this logic to an easy system you can use for SEO to understand what’s going on with your sites & track your success.

-There are a bunch of ways to do it depending on the metrics you want to track, but one way or another you need to be tracking your results.
+There are lots of ways to do it depending on the metrics you want to track, but one way or another you need to be tracking your results.

 If you are reselling to clients, you don’t necessarily need to show them everything, but you’ll want to have it all at least for yourself.

 1. How To Track Your Website Traffic

 You should also measure traffic changes to see how many people are visiting your website over time.